 Also, a majority of the adults in the Avon Hill neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Massachusetts by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.9% of the neighborhoods in Massachusetts.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

 Finally, avon Hill has the amazing distinction of housing more same sex couples living together than 98.4% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-Did you know that the Avon Hill neighborhood has more Hungarian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Avon Hill neighborhood has more Hungarian and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.9% of this neighborhood's residents have Hungarian ancestry and 2.1% have Lithuanian ancestry.
+In fact, 7.4% of this neighborhood's residents have Hungarian ancestry and 1.4% have Canadian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.